Flicker fusion threshold: Phantom array

 Phantom array, also known as the ghosting effect, occurs when there is a change in perception of shapes and spatial positions of objects.
 The phenomenon is caused by a light stimulus in combination with rapid eye movements (saccades) of an observer in a static environment.
 Similar to the stroboscopic effect, the phantom effect will also occur at similar frequency ranges.
 The mouse arrow is a common example of the phantom array effect.

 Non-human species

 The flicker fusion threshold also varies between species.
-Pigeons have been shown to have higher threshold than humans (100 Hz vs. 75 Hz), and the same is probably true for all birds, particularly birds of prey.
+A 2014 survey of the critical fusion frequency in animals found the lowest value (6.7 Hz) in the cane toad (Bufo marinus) and the highest value (400 Hz) in the black fire beetle (Melanophila acuminate).
+Estimates for different species of bird vary from 40 Hz to 140 Hz, with higher values tending to be associated with faster-moving species.
 Many mammals have a higher proportion of rods in their retina than humans do, and it is likely that they would also have higher flicker fusion thresholds.
 This has been confirmed in dogs.

-Research also shows that size and metabolic rate are two factors that come into play: small animals with high metabolic rate tend to have high flicker fusion thresholds.
+If artificial lighting is perceived as flickering by some animals, the aversive effect might be an issue for animal welfare and conservation.
+However, those animals most liable to perceive flicker tend to be diurnal species active in bright light, and thus least likely to be exposed to artificial lighting outside of captivity.
+Size and metabolic rate are two further factors associated with the variation in flicker fusion thresholds: small animals with a high metabolic rate tend to have high values.